 Why do we make images?
 What motivates us to surround ourselves with pictures?
-How do images function in advertising, design and other venues?
+How do images function in advertising, design and other media?
 You can find the answers to these questions by pursuing a Bachelor of Arts degree in Interdisciplinary Art and Design Studies at the University of North Texas.

 The curriculum provides a broad overview of material culture and examines images for their visual properties, history and function.
 Classes taught in multiple academic departments, schools and colleges across campus offer different perspectives on:

-Scholarships are available to help you pay for your education.
-Scholarship information is available at art.unt.edu/scholarships.html.
+Scholarships are available to help you pursue your education.

-The College of Visual Arts and Design is one of the nation's most comprehensive visual arts schools and is considered one of the best in the Southwest.
+The College of Visual Arts and Design is one of the nationís most comprehensive visual arts schools and is considered one of the best in the Southwest.
 Our facilities include three computer labs, ample studios and workshops, study areas, and galleries offering exciting, avant-garde exhibitions.
 The college brings numerous renowned artists, designers and scholars to campus each year to enrich your educational experience.
 Student exhibitions are continually held in three galleries on campus.

-We encourage you to fulfill the graduation requirements for the Recommended Program or the Distinguished Achievement Program in high school.
 In your junior year, take the SAT or the ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning allows you to receive the maximum amount of transfer credits.
+If youíre attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

-Our Transfer Center will help you make a successful transition to college life at UNT by connecting you to a peer mentor and other campus resources.
-Each year, we welcome more transfer students than any other institution in the state.
-The center is in the University Union, Room 320.
-More information is at transition.unt.edu.
+Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
+More than 3,500 students transfer to UNT each year.